coderAditya12/MERN-blog/frontend/README.md

 4.**user model**:- created the model using user schema in user.js file and export it.

 5.**test api**:- create a test api and follow the MVC to structure the files

+6.**sign up option**:- create a user to sign up and the data will be add into the database and implemented some random error handling.

+7.**postman**:- to check Api use postman software